openmultiplayer/server-beta-old/README.md

 * Pool size functions now return `-1` when there are no entries.
 * Deprecated functions are properly deprecated.
+* `OnPlayerConnect` and `OnPlayerDisconnect` are called when scripts load and unload (thus the players and scripts are connected).
+There is a new reason `4` for disconnections in this case.

 \* All software has bugs, including this server, that's not a slight against SA:MP specifically.